mefjush/phish-off/README.md

 # phish-off
-Gmail Google script to automatically filter-out phishing-off emails from Phished.io.
+Google Apps Script to automatically filter-out phishing-off emails from Phished.io from your Gmail inbox.

-It automatically adds a `phish-off` label and archives all the phising off emails.
+It automatically adds a `phish-off` label and archives all the phising-off emails.

 ## Installation
 1. Go to https://script.google.com/home